Bible Collection

 Number of items: 10,000 items.

 The Bible Collection at John Rylands Library is one of the finest in the world, spanning six centuries and more than 400 different languages and dialects.
-It originated with Mrs Rylands' purchase of the Spencer Collection in 1892 and is of major importance for global scholarship.
+It originated with Enriqueta Rylands’ foundation purchases for the John Rylands Library from 1891, was greatly expanded with additions from the Spencer collection and today is of major importance for global scholarship.

 The earliest printed editions in this dispersed collection are the 42-line or Gutenberg Bible, printed at Mainz in c.1455, and the even rarer 36-line Bible printed at Bamberg in 1458-60.